 In addition, all associates are supported by nominated academic experts, host company personnel, the regional Knowledge Transfer Advisor (KTA) and usually a university KTP office.

 'Associates are very visible within their host organisation and they effectively become the manager of a strategically important project for the company,' says Dave Marshall, innovation funding manager for KTPs at the University of Plymouth.
 'There are also opportunities to register for a higher degree, undertake professional training and development and to progress towards chartered status with relevant professional bodies.'

 Am I eligible?

-To be eligible for the KTP scheme, graduates typically require a 2:1 Bachelors degree in a relevant subject or a Masters or PhD.
-You'll also need the right to work in the UK.
+To be eligible for the KTP scheme, graduates typically require a 2:1 degree in a relevant subject, and in some cases a postgraduate degree such as Masters or PhD.

-When applying, be sure to demonstrate the skills and experience required for the job, as specified in the job description or person specification.
+When applying, be sure to demonstrate and evidence the skills and experience required for the job, as specified in the advert and job description.

-'The majority of an associate's time is spent working at company premises, so being a good team worker is imperative.
-As the associate drives the KTP project forward, confidence, self-motivation, leadership and excellent communication skills are also very important,' says Dave.
+Dave adds, 'The majority of an associate's time is spent working at company premises, so being a good team worker is imperative.
+As the associate drives the KTP project forward, confidence, self-motivation, leadership and excellent communication skills are also very important.'

 Read more about the essential skills that employers want.

 You can search for current KTP jobs at Knowledge Transfer Partnerships - Find a job.